US Coast Guard probes anchor strike over California oil spill: report - RFI

 A 15-mile (24-kilometer) stretch of coastline has been closed to the public, and fishing has been halted as crews scramble to clean up one of California's biggest spills in decades.

-The Los Angeles Times reported Tuesday that the Coast Guard was investigating if a large commercial ship set anchor in the wrong place -- and damaged the pipeline.
+The Los Angeles Times reported Tuesday that the Coast Guard was trying to determine if a large commercial ship set anchor in the wrong place -- and damaged the pipeline.

+Martyn Willsher, the chief executive of pipeline operator Amplify Energy, said underwater observations revealed that 4,000 feet (1,200 meters) of the pipeline was not where it should be.

+"The pipeline has essentially been pulled like a bowstring," he told a press conference.

 Ships are given designated anchor points, usually well away from underwater hazards such as pipelines.

-But the LA Times cited a source with knowledge of the investigation into the oil spill, who said a wrongly placed anchor may have dragged the pipeline along the seabed.
+But the Los Angeles Times cited a source with knowledge of the investigation into the oil spill, who said a wrongly placed anchor may have dragged the pipeline along the seabed.

-"The Unified Command is focused on the health and safety of the public, responders, and the protection of our coastal community," said Coast Guard captain Rebecca Ore.
+"Our top priorities remain the safety of health and human life, protection of the environment protection of wildlife, and to find and remove that oil as we detect it," said Coast Guard captain Rebecca Ore.

-"We have many dedicated professionals working around the clock to clean up this spill and ensure the safety of the public and environment."
+Ore added that the precise quantity of oil that had leeched into the water was not known, but that the recovery effort was using a "worst-case scenario" equivalent to 131,000 gallons.
+This is slightly higher than the previously widely reported figure.

 - Wildlife affected -

-Amplify Energy, the company that operates the pipeline, said Monday that "as a precautionary measure, all of the company's production and pipeline operations at the Beta Field have been shut down."

-CEO Martyn Willsher pledged the firm will do "whatever needs to be done" to take care of the spill, and said the company had significant insurance to cope with associated costs.

-At least four birds have been found covered in oil, with reports of other wildlife also affected.
+At least eight birds have been found covered in oil, with reports of other wildlife also affected.

-Officials have warned people not to touch or try to save any creatures they find, but instead to call local authorities and alert them to animals affected by the oil.

 The spill originated near the Elly platform, which was built in 1980 and is one of 23 oil and gas drilling platforms in federal waters off California, the Los Angeles Times reported.